mvdwetering/yamaha_ynca/README.md

 In case you want to have buttons on a dashboard to send the commands the code below can be used as a starting point.
 It uses only standard built-in Home Assistant cards, so should work everywhere.

 On a dashboard add a "manual" card.
-Paste the code below and search and replace the entity name with your own.
+Paste the code below and search and replace the `entity_id` with your own.

 <details>
 <summary>Grid with buttons for remote control commands.</summary>